heyjiawei/learnInPublic/ssr-rehydration.md

 - ReactDOM.hydrate
 - suppressHydrationWarning
-- what is react's default way of hydration
+- what is React's default way of hydration

 - what happens when you pass props to a `<div />`